dleontev/dleontev/README.md

 * **Security:** Antivirus, Firewalls, Intrusion Detection (Implied from your CompTIA Security+ and Microsoft Security certifications)
 * **Other:** ServiceNow, Jira, SQL, Virtualization (Potentially, depending on your experience with these)
 * **Soft Skills:** Communication, Empathy, Active Listening, Teamwork, Problem-solving

-## Projects

-TBD

-## Learning Resources

-[Share any helpful learning resources that you've found valuable.
-This could include links to tutorials, courses, or documentation.]

 ## Certifications